Eco-CO2/energy_analysis_toolbox/doc/sources/energy_analysis_toolbox.timeseries.rst

   compute profiles of variations of timeseries data from an history of variations.
   Typically, this can be used to compute typical daily patterns of variations.

-See the detailled package structure below.
+See the detailed package structure below.

 .. toctree::
    :maxdepth: 4